D-Sven/EDFZ-custom-scenery/README.md

 https://forum.flightgear.org/viewtopic.php?f=5&t=30349

-Credits:    Many thanks to D-ECHO for modelling an awesome realistic tower building and some hangar buildings!
+Credits:    Many thanks to D-ECHO for modelling an awesome realistic tower building, some hangar buildings and NavDat!
             Thanks to D-3-m and D-ABBA for their exellent critics and useful suggestions!
             Thanks to d-laser for turning the poor generic taxiway structure in a gorgeous layout like in RL!
             Thanks to Herbert Wagner (alias HerbyW) for improving the towplane action!